DirectDM/directdm-py/README.md

 pip3 install directdm
 ```

-(You might need root permissions to execute the second command, and `pip3` might be called `pip` on your system.)
+(You might need root permissions to execute this command, and `pip3` might be called `pip` on your system.)

 **Note**: the package has been tested on a linux machine.
 Mac users using `homebrew` should be able to install `directdm` after executing